 Oil companies are intertwined in the wider global economy and there are many other firms which depend on them for business.
 The shipping industry is a case in point.

 Huge tankers are required to move oil around the world but if there’s less demand for energy then those ships are also going to be used less.

 Unsurprisingly then, shipping companies have seen their share prices drop too.
-For example, shares in Frontline, the largest oil tanker shipping company in the world, fell by almost 9 per cent on Monday.

 Demand may have hurt the oil industry but it’s a lack of manpower that’s likely hurting companies like Advanced Micro Devices that outsource manufacturing to China.